a7351220/eco_cup_frontend/intro/spec.md

 - Daily verification count resets each new day

 ### 3.3 Reward Calculation
-- Rewards based on user's staked ETH amount and fixed APR
+- Rewards based on user's staked CELO amount and fixed APR
 - Default APR is 5% (represented as 500 with base 10000)
 - Rewards can only be claimed after completing 3 daily verifications